yw110-1/INDE-577/Supervised Learning/k-Nearest Neighbors/README.md

 - Derive a plot between error rate and K denoting values in a defined range.
 Choose the K value having the minimum error rate.

 ## Dataset
-For the dataset, I am using the [abalone dataset](https://github.com/yw110-1/INDE-577/tree/main/Data).
+For the dataset, I am using the [penguin dataset](https://github.com/yw110-1/INDE-577/tree/main/Data).